 is placed into the area of the former disc space to maintain the height between the vertebrae where the disc was

 located.
 The nerve roots are examined to ensure adequate decompression.
 The muscle and tissue are closed and

 sutured and the incision is closed.
 The skin is closed and steri-strips are placed over the incision.
 A final dressing

 A soft cervical collar may be placed to be worn for 1 week, and then removed.
 It is ok to remove the collar for

 showering.
 The first shower is in 48 hours and the overlying dressing can be removed from the incision and the

 incision is allowed to get wet.
 Pat the incision dry and you may leave the incision and steri-strips exposed to air.

 Replace the collar once skin is dry.

-liquids.
-This will pass in a couple of days.
+Many patients notice a mild hoarseness or sore throat after surgery.
+This will usually resolve in a few days.
+Occasionally patients may notice swallowing difficulty that may persist for several weeks.
 You are encouraged to drink plenty of fluids.
-If swallowing if difficult to
+If swallowing is difficult to

 the point you cannot drink water, then call and let us know; this is extremely rare.